outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

 #### I. Match problem & solution using definition & standardization, applying increasing limits or transforms until problem & solution match on relevant metrics

-    - get a problem, standardize & define it:
+    - get a problem, define & standardize it:

       problem: "funds cannot always be verified to exist with existing currencies"
       standardize:
-        "there is no way to check prior transaction info to determine funds availability" "transaction info exists in isolation of other transaction info"
+        sub-problem: "traders cant check prior transaction info to verify funds" => "prior transaction info is isolated from current transaction info" sub-problem type: "isolation of resources"

     - define solution requirements:

       "must be usable by any trader",
       "transactions must be verified",
       "must be relatively quick to enable normal transactions"
       + standard currency definition attributes

-    - reduce problem into necessary solution boundary:
+    - reduce problem with necessary solution boundary:

-        "transaction info exists in isolation of other transaction info" "group transaction info" (transaction log)
+        problem: "prior transaction info is isolated from current transaction info" (two isolated nodes is the problem) solution boundary: "group transaction info" (transaction log created by grouping the isolated nodes)

+        - the solution boundary (limit) is the grouping function, given that the transactions must be grouped together
+        - its called a limit or boundary because it can be used to filter possible solutions
+        - this means it must be within the boundary created by restricting solutions to those that group transactions

     - apply solution requirements to solution boundary to check if its sufficient:

-      apply(requirements, "group transaction info") =>
+      apply(solution_requirements, "group transaction info") =>
-        still has problem "transactions are still isolated from previous transactions so previous transactions can be faked to give illusion of funds"
+        still has problem "transactions are still isolated from previous transactions in other ways (allowing edits) so previous transactions can be faked to give illusion of funds"

     - iterate same process, with new problem "previous transactions can still be faked"